bdepebhe/hand-made-neural-network/README.md

   - metric computation at the end of each batch/epoch for monitoring during training
     - only loss functions
   - weights and bias initializers : zeros, ones and glorot_uniform only
+  - training history tracking and easy plotting
+  - other optimizers
+    - adam

 ## To be coded later :
   - regularization: